serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 ---
 title: Serverless and GraphQL : The best of both worlds
-description: Welcome to the first of a series of technical blog posts on Serverless GraphQL.
-In this blog, we will go over creating Serverless GraphQ endpoints using DynamoDB, RDS and a REST backend.
+description: Welcome to the first of a series of technical blog posts on Serverless and GraphQL.
+In this blog, we will learn how to create GraphQL endpoints using Serverless Framework, Lambda, DynamoDB, RDS and a REST backend.
 date: 2018-02-13
 layout: Post
 thumbnail: https://s3-us-west-2.amazonaws.com/assets.blog.serverless.com/graphql.jpeg